PrefectHQ/prefect-ray/README.md

 ### Python setup

-Requires an installation of Python 3.7+.
+Requires an installation of Python 3.8 or newer.

 We recommend using a Python virtual environment manager such as pipenv, conda, or virtualenv.